Gamma-Ray Spectra of $R$-Process Nuclei: Methodology

 \subsection{Nuclear Reaction Flow}

 We simulate nucleosynthesis with version 1.6.0 of the Portable Routines for Integrated nucleoSynthesis Modeling (PRISM) reaction network \citep{2021PhRvC.104a5803S}.
 The nuclear input to PRISM is based on the 2012 version of the Finite Range Droplet Model \citep{2012PhRvL.108e2501M,2016ADNDT.109....1M}.
 Radiative capture rates are calculated with the CoH$_3$ statistical Hauser–Feshbach code \citep{2019arXiv190105641K,2021EPJA...57...16K}. $\beta$-decay rates, including delayed neutron emission, are calculated assuming statistical de-excitation from excited states \citep{2016PhRvC..94f4317M,2018ApJ...869...14M}.
-The remaining reaction rates (e.g. alpha decay and other less substantive reaction types for the $r$-process) are obtained from the REACLIB database \citep{2010ApJS..189..240C}.
+The remaining reaction rates (e.g. $\alpha$-decay and other less substantive reaction types for the $r$-process) are obtained from the REACLIB database \citep{2010ApJS..189..240C}.
 Nuclear fission is handled as in \cite{Vassh2019}.
+From PRISM, we extract the nuclear reaction flow, which is given in units of number per second per ejected nucleon.
+This can be scaled to more conventional units by multiplying by the number of nucleons in the ejecta, given by $M_{ejecta}/M_N$, where $M_N = 1.67 \times 10^{-24}$ g is the average nucleon mass.

 We are interested in understanding the differences in $\gamma$-ray spectra which may result from different $r$-process scenarios, as well as the most significant spectral features of each scenario.
 The primary cause of these differences is the strength of the $r$-process which occurs.
 In a stronger $r$-process, higher mass nuclei are produced, which allows for the additional contributions from the unique signatures of the associated $\beta$-decays.
 In addition, there are relatively less lower mass nuclei which $\beta$-decay, which suppresses their associated signatures.
 We use the temporal evolution of temperature and density of trajectory (b) from \cite{2025ApJ...982...81M}.
 This trajectory is obtained through modeling the cocoon of a $\gamma$-ray burst, which has been suggested to be a site of the $r$-process due to photo-hadronic interactions in the jet head.
 The cocoon is modeled with the density profile of: